-The IELTS Writing Test comprises two distinct parts (the Academic Test and the General Training Test) that need to be attempted in 60 minutes each of the IELTS Writing time.
-However, as a student aspiring to study abroad you are required to take the IELTS Academic Test.
-Let’s discuss the IELTS Academic Writing test in detail -
+The IELTS Writing Test’s Academic Test and the General Training Test need to be attempted in 60 minutes each of the IELTS Writing time.
+However, as a student aspiring to study abroad, one must take the IELTS Academic Test.

-IELTS Academic Writing task 1
+IELTS Academic Writing Task 1